Tips for Travel: A helping hand along the way

 For Airline Travel

-- When booking your flights, allow three hours between connecting flights even if the airline or travel agent suggests a shorter window.
+- When booking your flights, allow three hours between connecting flights, even if the airline or travel agent suggests a shorter window.

 Identification Requirements